davidmreed/davidmreed.github.io/_drafts/schedule-reports-as-user.md

 ## Building the Scripts

 We're going to stick to sketching out a solution here that can be adapted to many different business problems, as we discussed earlier.
 For simplicity, we'll use Salesforce DX to handle the JWT authentication, even though we're not using SFDX for development here.
-Because it's my preferred scripting workflow, I'll be using Python with `simple_salesforce`, but you could just as easily achieve this in Ruby, Java, JavaScript, or even just bash and curl.
+Because it's my preferred scripting workflow, I'll be using Python with `simple_salesforce`, but you could just as easily achieve this in Ruby, Java, JavaScript, or even just `bash` and `curl`.

 The main job of our script is to login as a user and create a report subscription for them.
 We might build this towards a specific business process by adding scaffolding to, for example, query a custom object out of Salesforce to define *which* reports should be subscribed automatically for which users, but we'll leave that elaboration to a later date.
 Once we've got that core functionality achieved, we can wrap it in the logic we need for specific applications.